AdobeDocs/analytics-platform.en/help/content-analytics/config/configuration.md

 ![Configuration of Content Analytics](../assets/aca-configuration.svg)

 1. Use the Content Analytics [guided configuration](guided.md) wizard to guide you through all steps required to setup the prerequisites for a configuration of Content Analytics.
 You can save your configurations and return later.
 1. Once you are comfortable with the configuration values, you can implement the configuration.
-This implementation step creates all required artefacts, based on what you have configured in the wizard.
+This implementation creates all required artefacts, based on what you have configured in the wizard.
 The following artefacts are created, updated or selected:
    * Custom Journey Analytics
      * A [data view](/help/data-views/data-views.md) is selected.
-     * A [connection](/help/connections/overview.md) is automatically derived from the selected data view.
+     * A [connection](/help/connections/overview.md) is selected, automatically derived from the selected data view.
    * Experience Platform
-     * The sandbox is selected, derived from the connection.
+     * The sandbox is selected, automatically derived from the connection.
 The necessary workflows and services are enabled on the sandbox.
-     * Content Analytics schemas are created or selected on the sandbox.
+     * Content Analytics schemas are selected on the sandbox.
+If not available, the necessary schemas are created.
-     * Content Analytics datasets are created or selected on the sandbox.
+     * Content Analytics datasets selected on the sandbox.
+If not available, the necessary datasets are created.
    * Data Collection
      * A datastream is created and an Experience Platform service is configured within the datastream to stream data to the Content Analytics experience event dataset.
      * A Tag property is created with the Adobe Content Analytics extension configured for the correct sandbox, datastream and other configuration options from the configuration wizard.